Complaints process

 Duration: Approximately 3 months.

-• Final Statement: AusNCP publishes the complaint’s outcomes in a Final Statement.
+• Final Statement: AusNCP publishes the complaint’s outcomes.

 Phase 4: Follow Up